P-p-H-d/mlib/README.md

 This looks like a typical C program except the line with `LIST_DEF` that doesn't have any semi-colon at the end.
 And in fact, except this line, everything is typical C program and even macro free!

-The only macro is in fact `LIST_DEF`: this macro expands to the good type for the list of the defined type and to all the necessary functions needed to handle such type.
-It is heavily context dependent and can generate different code depending on it.
+The only macro is in fact `LIST_DEF` which takes as argument the prefix of the container and its basic type.
+Then it expands and generates the type of the container (by concatenating the prefix and the suffix `_t`) which is a list of `unsigned int` and also other types (like the iterator of the list which uses the suffis `_it_t`) and all the necessary methods needed to handle such container by concatenating the prefix and the suffix of the methods.
+For example,

+* `_init` : the constructor of an empty list,
+* `_clear`: the destructor of the list,
+* `_push_back`: the method to push an object in the list (here an `unsigned int`)
+* `_it`: the method to initialize the iterator to the first element of the list,
+* `_end_p`: the method to test if the iterator as reaches the end of the list,
+* `_next`: the method to move the iterator to the next element,
+* `_cref`: the method to get a pointer to the data referenced by the iterator.

+The generation is heavily context dependent and can generate different code depending on it.
-You can use it as many times as needed to defined as many lists as you want.
+You can use it as many times as needed to defined as many lists (of the same or different types) as you want provided that you use a different prefix.

 The first argument of the macro is the name to use, e.g. the prefix that is added to all generated functions and types.
 The second argument of the macro is the type to embed within the container.